14 Proven Strategies for Your Best Blog Pages That Actually Thrive in 2026

 Do you want to use affiliate marketing for your blog?
 Or will you use paid ads or sponsorships instead?
 Finally, decide what action you will need for your plan.

-The next step from here is then to come up with a marketing strategy.
+The next step here is then to come up with a marketing strategy.
 You will want to think about your goals, and what the best way to reach them actually involves.

 It’s important for you to plan out your platforms, your tactics, and how you’re going to market your blog throughout the year, to ensure that it does start to thrive.